seriaati/hoyo-buddy/CONTRIBUTING.md

 ## Translation Contributions

 Translations of Hoyo Buddy are hosted on [Transifex](https://app.transifex.com/seria/hoyo-buddy/dashboard/), to contribute, DM me your e-mail and the language you want to translate so I can add you to the translation team.
-If the language you want to translate is not listed below, DM me and I'll add it.

-### Languages Available

-- Chinese (China)
-- Chinese (Taiwan)
-- French
-- German
-- Indonesian
-- Japanese
-- Korean
-- Portuguese
-- Russian
-- Spanish
-- Thai
-- Vietamese
+For languages available, see [Discord's documentation](https://discord.com/developers/docs/reference#locales).

 ## Code Contributions